 Honda Center stands as one of the premier entertainment and sports venues in the country.

-In addition to the 2007 Stanley Cup champion Anaheim Ducks, the arena is home to the Wooden Legacy Basketball Tournament as well as the Big West Basketball Tournament.
+In addition to the 2007 Stanley Cup champion Anaheim Ducks, the arena is also home to the Big West Basketball Tournament.
 Honda Center annually hosts top-name concerts, exciting sporting events and family favorites such as the Harlem Globetrotters and Stars on Ice.
-In just the past few years, capacity crowds filled Honda Center for world class acts such as The Rolling Stones, The Who, Maroon 5, Fleetwood Mac, Katy Perry and more.
+In just the past few years, capacity crowds filled Honda Center for world class acts such as The Rolling Stones, Garth Brooks, Maroon 5, Fleetwood Mac, Ariana Grande, Twenty One Pilots and more.
 Since opening, the arena has hosted over 3,500 events and more than 35 million guests have walked through its doors.

 Owned by the city of Anaheim, Honda Center officially opened as Anaheim Arena on June 19, 1993 with a sold out Barry Manilow concert.
 In October of that same year, the venue was renamed Arrowhead Pond and hosted the first Mighty Ducks of Anaheim game.
 The year 2005 began a new era as Henry and Susan Samueli took ownership of both the team and the venue management company, Anaheim Arena Management, LLC.
 In 2006, the official name of the arena changed to Honda Center, along with the team to Anaheim Ducks.